 Amanda Farrell

 A swiss army knife of sorts, when it comes to clinical operations and project management, Amanda Farrell can and has done it all.
-With a strong focus on asthma and allergy indications, she has more than seven years of experience leading all phases of clinical trials.
+As Senior Director of the Federal Research Operations sector, Ms. Farrell oversees more than a dozen awards and over 100 clinical trials.
+She began her journey with a strong focus on asthma and allergy indications and has more than ten years of experience leading all phases of clinical trials.

-During her tenure at Rho, Ms. Farrell continues to prove her keen ability to build strong relationships with her asthma and allergy counterparts at DAIT, consortia leadership centers, investigative sites and external vendors in the respiratory disease space.
+During her tenure at Rho, Ms. Farrell has exhibited a keen ability to build strong relationships with her asthma and allergy counterparts at DAIT, consortia leadership centers, investigative sites and external vendors in the respiratory disease space.
 A well-seasoned project leader, Ms. Farrell has worn a multitude of hats in clinical trial operations and management – including onsite clinical monitor, clinical team lead and project lead.
 Her expertise in project management and clinical operations provides a distinctive perspective to clients and ensures high-quality clinical trials in complex therapeutic areas.

 Ms. Farrell received her bachelor’s degree in biology from University of North Carolina at Chapel Hill, her master’s degree in biology from Mississippi College, and has co-authored and presented multiple posters at SCT and SoCRA annual conferences.